manasa-arun/python/content/en/Tips/control-flow-keywords-in-python.md

 ```
 NO
 ```
-In this Example 'x is 55' next if condition is 'x is greater than 60' condition is 'not satisfied' and it jump to else condition and execute this 'else' condition and give output as 'NO'
+In this Example 'x is 55' next if condition is 'x is greater than 60' condition is 'not satisfied' and it jump to else condition and execute this 'else' condition and give output as 'NO'.
 # elif keyword in python:
 The 'elif' is a control keyword in python.